ice-lab/icestore/docs/api.md

 `useModelDispatchers(name: string): dispatchers`

-A hook granting your components access to the model actions.
+A hook granting your components access to the model dispatchers.

 ```js
 function FunctionComponent() {